rkuhn/deltaq-rs/README.md

 The first step is to provide a library for manipulating CDFs, offering all operations required by the theory; the internal representation will be discrete numerical [DONE], with later optimizations for constant parts at the beginning and end of the vector.

 The second step yields an internal DSL for creating ΔQ expressions and printing them.
+[DONE]

 The third step provides evaluation of ΔQ expressions as defined in the paper.
 This will later be expanded to include some exponentiation-like operator that simplifies expressing a randomly chosen repetition count for some sub-expression (as frequently occurs in gossip protocols).